sillelien/dollar/dollar-docs/src/main/resources/pages/manual.md

 ```

-In this example the list has lexical scope closure and when we parameterize it using `(5)` we can pass in the positional parameter `($1)` for when it is evaluated.
+In this example the list has lexical scope closure and when we parametrize it using `(5)` we can pass in the positional parameter `($1)` for when it is evaluated.

 #### Understanding Scopes A Little Deeper

 Each parse time scope boundary (_blocks, lists, maps, constraints, parameters etc._) is marked as such during the initial parse of the script.
 When executed each of these will create a runtime scope.
-Each runtime boundary will create a hierachy of scopes with the previous being the parent.
+Each runtime boundary will create a hierarchy of scopes with the previous being the parent.

 Where an executable element with scope closure (such as _lists, blocks and maps_) is executed  **all** current scopes are saved and attached to that element.
 So when the element is subsequently executed it retains it's original lexical closure (as described [here](https://en.wikipedia.org/wiki/Closure_(computer_programming)#Implementation_and_theory)).